Paide: Paide Vallitorn

 A castle was built in Paide by order of Konrad von Mandern, master of the Livonian Order, sometime in 1265 or 1266.
 It was from the beginning constructed around the central tower or keep, locally known as Tall Hermann tower or Vallitorn.
 With its six storeys, the tower has always been the core of the castle complex.
 The fortress was strengthened during the 14th and 15th centuries, when the surrounding walls were enlarged and towers added.
 It was also modernised to be able to meet the new threat of firearms.
 During the 16th century, the castle was again modified through the addition of outer bastions.

 During the Livonian War, the castle was repeatedly besieged by Russian troops, and in 1573 it was occupied by troops loyal to Ivan the Terrible.
 After that, the castle changed hands several times.
 It was also involved in the fighting during the 1600-1611 Polish-Swedish War, in the so-called Siege of Weissenstein.

 In 1895-1897 restoration work was carried out on the central tower and some other parts of the castle.
 However, in 1941, during World War II, retreating Soviet troops blew up the central tower and it was not repaired until after Estonia regained its independence, in 1990–1993.

 Today the restored central tower houses a part of Järva County museum.

 Paide Church

 Paide Church originally dates from the 16th century; however, it has been very badly damaged in both war and fire on several occasions, and the present-day building dates mainly from a reconstruction which took place in 1909-1910 under the supervision of architect J. C. Mühlhausen.

+Demographics

 Sports

 Paide is home to Paide linnastaadion, the home ground of Meistriliiga football team Paide Linnameeskond.